MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 |Brief description  <br/> |This will be shown in Discover tab of Kaizala app to a user  <br/> |
 |Customize icon  <br/> |Choose the icon for your Kaizala Action.  <br/> |

-4. For a selected template, enter relevant details.
+4. For a selected template, enter relevant details described in the next section.

-    a.
-For **Survey** &amp; **Form** Actions:
+### Survey &amp; Form Actions

-        i.
-Enter card title.
+1. Enter card title.
 This title is shown on the card view of the Action, after an action has been posted

-        ii.
-Enter question details and choose Answer types.
+2. Enter question details and choose Answer types.
 You can add more questions by clicking on 'Add More Question'.
 You can even choose to add questions on a new page.

-        iii.
-After you are done with entering question details.
-Click or tap on **Next**.﻿
+3. After you are done with entering question details.
+Click or tap on **Next**.

-        iv.
-On the next page, Tap on check boxes to select, if you would want users to find:
+4. On the next page, Tap on check boxes to select, if you would want users to find:

-             1. Action introduction page (where users would find details about the Action)
+    a.
+Action introduction page (where users would find details about the Action)

-             2. Summary page (where users can review their submissions before submitting their response

-             3. Request for user's location as part of response

     b.
+Summary page (where users can review their submissions before submitting their response

+    c.
+Request for user's location as part of response

+### Feedback &amp; Announcement Actions
-For **Feedback** &amp; **Announcement** Actions﻿, do relevant customizations on Response View, Immersive View and Chat view.
+Do relevant customizations on Response View, Immersive View and Chat view.

-5. Once you are done, click **Submit**.
+1. After you are done, click **Submit**.
 Users will now be able to see the new Action's detail page.
 Action is in draft state.

-6. You need to publish the Action.
+2. You need to publish the Action.
 Read more [here ﻿](https://docs.microsoft.com/en-us/kaizala/actions/publish#steps-to-publish-an-action)for details on the publishing process.

 ## Add Kaizala Action to a group